 Driving an all-terrain vehicle can be fun, and many who drive them report feeling a sense of freedom.
 However, these vehicles can be dangerous and pose a threat to many on the road.
 While it is not permitted to drive an ATV on a public road or highway in Arkansas many people chose to ignore the laws.
 When this happens there is a higher probability that someone is going to be injured.

-If you or a loved one has been injured in an ATV accident don’t wait to contact an attorney, let Ken Kieklak, Attorney at Law help you through this difficult time.
+If you or a loved one has been injured in an ATV accident don’t wait to contact an attorney, let the Law Practice of Ken Kieklak help you through this difficult time.
 We believe that negligent parties should be held accountable for their actions, and are experienced in all types of personal injury cases.

 Different Types of Vehicles

 It seems like the auto industry has perfected the art of coming up with new names for vehicles from sports utility vehicles to hybrid vehicles, and all-terrain vehicles, you may be confused what exactly an ATV is.
 As defined by the American National Standards Institute (ANSI) is a vehicle that travels on low-pressure tires, with a seat that is straddled by the operator, along with handlebars for steering control.
 The Arkansas Legislature has considered an ATV a vehicle that is seventy-five inches (75″) or less in width and have a dry weight of eight hundred pounds (800 lbs.) or less.